 - Favorite pastimes: writing, running, and drinking way too much coffee

 Ellen Persio: Editor and Proofreader

 Ellen has more than 20 years’ experience writing, editing, and proofreading high-tech, biotech, medical, financial, and educational publications.
 She earned a B.A. in English from Hobart and William Smith Colleges and an M.A. in religion literature from the University of Chicago.
 Her professional training includes mechanical and substantive editing courses taught by editors at the University of Chicago Press.

 - Three of her favorite words: dazzle, festive, homunculus

 - Grammar pet peeve: The misconception passed along by many English teachers— including mine—that we should never end a sentence with a preposition.
 There’s no such prohibition in the rules of English grammar.
 The misunderstanding stems from an aspect of Latin syntax that when applied to English sentences can result in the kind of awkward constructions that inspired Winston Churchill to say, “This is the sort of nonsense up with which I will not put.”

 - Favorite pastimes: Reading, binge-watching crime series on Netflix, laughing myself to tears

-If you are looking for a financial writer or editor to help you complete a short-term or long-term project, hire one of our experienced professionals.
+If you are looking for a writer, editor, or proofreader to help you complete a short-term or long-term project, hire one of our experienced professionals.
 We offer reasonable hourly rates to fit a variety of budgets.